Aditya-koshta25/spotify-clone/README.md

 This is a Spotify Clone.
+Created by Aditya Koshta!